MK316/MK316.github.io/README.md

 ↳[Goto github]("https://github.com/MK316/")
 ```
-Ҝ316 is:
+Notes:
-- a researcher in phonetics & phonology (Ph.D. in Linguistics)
+- This page is under construction.
-- currently working as an educator at GNU
+- I'm currently learning how to use github pages.
 ```

 _Attention: This site is under construction while learning how to use Github pages_